Contact information

 My currents interests are the control synthesis of discrete events systems.
 I am also interested in automatic test generation as well as in Diagnosis of discrete event systems.
 Within these areas, I concentrate on

-• Model-Based Testing:
+• the Model-Based Testing:

 • models and theory for conformance testing of reactive systems,